ZakariyeNor/sneakup/README.md

 ### Live Site

-The live deployed application can be found deployed on [SneakUp on Heroku](https://sneakup-904b7ffd186f.herokuapp.com/)
+The live deployed application was originally hosted on Heroku.
+For better performance, maintainability, and modern cloud deployment practices, the project has now been migrated to Railway and is currently live at [SneakUp on Railway](https://sneakup-production.up.railway.app/). to learn more on how to migrate from heroku to railway [visit](https://github.com/ZakariyeNor/VisionaryVenture/blob/main/README.md) the apple park docs on deployment section.

+---
 ### Heroku Deployment

 This project uses [Heroku](https://www.heroku.com), a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.